Ichigao Station

 Ichigao Station (市が尾駅, Ichigao-eki) is a passenger railway station located in Aoba-ku, Yokohama, Kanagawa Prefecture, Japan, operated by the private railway company Tokyu Corporation.

 Lines

 Ichigao Station is served by the Tōkyū Den-en-toshi Line from Shibuya in Tokyo to Chūō-rinkan in Kanagawa Prefecture.
 It is 20.6 kilometers from the terminus of the line at Shibuya.

 Station layout

-The station consists of two opposed side platforms serving two tracks ith an elevated station building built over the platforms.
+The station consists of two opposed side platforms serving two tracks with an elevated station building built over the platforms.